trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 ### 01-11-2023

-The [Trafikkdata API](https://trafikkdata-api.atlas.vegvesen.no) is now hosted on Atlas, and has been moved from [www.vegvesen.no/trafikkdata/api](https://www.vegvesen.no/trafikkdata/api) to [trafikkdata-api.atlas.vegvesen.no](https://trafikkdata-api.atlas.vegvesen.no).
+The <a href="https://trafikkdata-api.atlas.vegvesen.no"  style="color: #44f55; text-decoration: underline;">Trafikkdata API</a> is now hosted on Atlas, and has been moved from <a href="https://www.vegvesen.no/trafikkdata/api"  style="color: #44f55; text-decoration: underline;">www.vegvesen.no/trafikkdata/api</a> to <a href="https://trafikkdata-api.atlas.vegvesen.no"  style="color: #44f55; text-decoration: underline;">trafikkdata-api.atlas.vegvesen.no</a>.

 Please use the new URL to access the **API**.
 The old URL is deprecated, and will no longer be available after **01.05.2024**.